Bidhan Ranjan Roy Poddar

-Bidhan Ranjan Roy Poddar (বিধান রঞ্জন রায় পোদ্দার; born 1963) is an adviser to the Bangladesh Interim government.
-He served as director of the National Institute of Mental Health and Hospital's department of psychiatry.
+Bidhan Ranjan Roy Poddar (বিধান রঞ্জন রায় পোদ্দার; born 1963), also known by his pen-name Biranjan Roy (বিরঞ্জন রায়), is a Bangladeshi psychiatrist, academic, writer, and government adviser.
+He was an adviser to the Interim government of Bangladesh.

 Early life

 Poddar was born in 1963 to a Hindu family of Rai Poddars in Madhyanagar, Sunamganj subdivision, Sylhet district, East Pakistan.
 He is the eldest among the three sons of Dr. Gopi Ranjan Roy Poddar and Madhavilata Roy Poddar.
-His father, a son of the esteemed Radha Charan Roy Poddar, was renowned for providing free healthcare services to the less fortunate in Bangshikunda, Chamardani and Madhyanagar areas, famed as the Gariber Daktar or Doctor of the Poor.
-Additionally, his father was a leftist politician who served as a leader of the Kshetamajur Committee.
-His younger brothers are Canadian expat Vikash Ranjan Roy Poddar and filmmaker Bibesh Ranjan Roy Poddar.
+His father provided free healthcare services to poor people in the Bangshikunda, Chamardani and Madhyanagar areas, and was called the Gariber Daktar or Doctor of the Poor.
+He was a leftist politician and a leader of the Kshetamajur Committee.

-Poddar attended the Government Jubilee High School from where he received his Secondary School Certificate in 1979, and completed his Higher Secondary Certificate from Dhaka College in 1981.
-He then proceeded to study medicine at the Sir Salimullah Medical College in Dhaka, receiving his MBBS degree in 1988.
+Poddar attended the Government Jubilee High School, Sunamganj, where he received his Secondary School Certificate in 1979, and completed his Higher Secondary Certificate from Dhaka College in 1981.
+He studied medicine at the Sir Salimullah Medical College in Dhaka, receiving his MBBS degree in 1988.
+He subsequently completed an MPhil in Psychiatry from the Institute of Postgraduate Medicine and Research (IPGMR), Dhaka, in 1993.